Transfer Faster, Price Smarter: Minimax Dynamic Pricing under Cross-Market Preference Shift: Notation

 \section{Notation}

 Let lowercase letter $x$, boldface letter $\bx$, boldface capital letter $\bX$, and blackboard-bold letter $\XX$ represent scalar, vector, matrix, and tensor, respectively.
 The calligraphy letter $\calX$ represents operator.
 We use the notation $[N]$ to refer to the positive integer set $\braces{1, \ldots, N}$ for $N \in \ZZ_+$.
 Let $C, c, C_0, c_0, \ldots$ denote generic constants, where the uppercase and lowercase letters represent large and small constants, respectively.
 The actual values of these generic constants may vary from time to time.
-For any matrix $\bX$, we use $\bx_{i \cdot}$, $\bx_{j}$, and $x_{ij}$ to refer to its $i$-th row, $j$-th column, and $ij$-th entry, respectively.
-All vectors are column vectors and row vectors are written as $\bx^\top$ for any vector $\bx$.
-For any two scalers $p$, $q$, we denote $p\wedge q := \min\{p,q\}$ and $p\vee q := \max\{p,q\}$.